SpaceX Crew Dragon completes fiery emergency evacuation test before first astronaut mission - The Media HQ

 And he previously conducted a ground test of his emergency stop system, which saw Crew Dragon blow himself up from a launch pad to simulate how he could steer the crew away from a faulty rocket if something goes wrong in the minutes before takeoff.

-However, the company suffered a major setback soon after when a Crew Dragon capsule exploded during a ground test of the vehicle’s emergency stop engines.
+The company suffered a major setback last year, however, when a Crew Dragon capsule exploded during a ground test of the vehicle’s emergency stop engines.
 SpaceX has worked for the past nine months to resolve this issue and refine the design of the Crew Dragon parachute.

 Lueders said the SpaceX system has so far “worked very well” in further testing.